Want to learn new ways to make extra money?

 Use credit cards as infrequently as possible – especially if you struggle with making more than the monthly minimum payment (or worse, miss payments altogether).
 Try leaving the credit cards at home and using them for only emergencies.
 Pay all daily expenses with a debit card or cash.

 Some debts – like mortgages and car and student loans, for example – can’t be simply paid off.
 But this does not mean that they cannot be paid down or even refinanced.
-Putting extra money into the monthly house payment – for principal, not interest – can shave years off the typical 30-year mortgage.
+Putting extra money towards the monthly house payment – for principal, not interest – can shave years off the typical 30-year mortgage.

 2. Have an emergency fund